 In practice, C. 102 fell short in terms of its requirements for universal protection, requiring for example only 20% of residents to be covered.
 In 2012, the ILO adopted Recommendation 202 on National Floors of Social Protection.
 The basic social security guarantees constituting national social protection floors, according to the ILO Social Protection Floors Recommendation, 2012 (No. 202) can be considered as reflecting the minimum core content of the right to social security envisaged in other international and regional standards today (see below).
-The Recommendation calls social protection floors nationally defined sets of basic social security guarantees which secure protection aimed at preventing or alleviating poverty, vulnerability and social exclusion (par 2).
+The Recommendation refers to social protection floors as nationally defined sets of basic social security guarantees which secure protection aimed at preventing or alleviating poverty, vulnerability and social exclusion (paragraph 2).
 In this framework, "schemes providing such benefits may include universal benefit schemes, social insurance schemes, social assistance schemes, negative income tax schemes, public employment schemes and employment support schemes".
-Universal benefit schemes, social assistance schemes or a combination of social insurance with subsidies paid from government general revenue play a key role (see definitions in glossary).
+Universal benefit schemes, social assistance schemes or a combination of social insurance with subsidies paid from government general revenue play a key role in guaranteeing rights to social security, especially for poor women and people with disability who are over-represented among groups that typically lack access to contributory schemes (see definitions in glossary).
 The need to provide for strong legal frameworks that clearly lay out entitlements, rights and obligations is provided for in R.202 (paras 3b and 7).

 The right to social security is explicitly articulated in Article 9 of the International Covenant on Economic, Social and Cultural Rights (ICESCR).
 The Committee on Economic, Social and Cultural Rights (CESCR), which monitors the implementation of the International Covenant on Economic, Social and Cultural Rights (ICESCR), has progressively developed the content of the right to social security.
-The 2008 General Comment 19 asserts its interdependent and indivisible nature, outlines the need for sustainable social security systems enshrined in law, as well as obliging states to provide adequate and accessible services in a non-discriminatory manner.
-The Optional Protocol to the ICESCR, which entered into force in 2013, establishes the competence of the CESCR to receive complaints in case of violations of the rights enshrined in the Covenant, including violations of the right to social security, right to adequate standards of health and labour rights3
+The 2008 General Comment 19 asserts its interdependent and indivisible nature and outlines the need for sustainable social security systems enshrined in law, as well as obliging states to provide adequate and accessible services in a non-discriminatory manner.
+According to Article 3 of the Covenant, states are obliged to ensure that women and men can equally enjoy rights to adequate work, social security and an adequate standard of living without discrimination.
+However, there is no explicit mention of the principle of non-discrimination to protect people with disability within the ICESCR, including in Article 2 which lists groups to which States must ensure nondiscrimination.
+The Optional Protocol to the ICESCR, which entered into force in 2013, establishes the competence of the CESCR to receive complaints in case of violations of rights enshrined in the Covenant, including violations of the right to social security, right to adequate standards of health and labour rights.3